The b-functions of semi-invariants of quivers: b-functions of semi-invariants of quivers

 where $n\in \nat$.
 Then $\beta$ is a prehomogeneous dimension vector, and is a multiple of the regular indecomposable $\arraycolsep=1.5pt $ .
 We have $5$ fundamental semi-invariants $f_i=c^{V_i}\in \op{SI}(Q,\beta),i=1,\dots,5$, where the $\underline{d}(V_i)=\alpha_i$ correspond to the following simples in the left orthogonal category:

 \end{example}

 These are also regular representations.
 So we see that the method of reflections won't work directly if we want to compute their $b$-function of several variables.
-However, if we consider only the first $4$ semi-invariants $f_1,f_2,f_3,f_4$, then we can drop the first source vertex (since the semi-invariants have weight $0$), and the resulting quiver being Euclidean, the $b$-function $b_{f_1,f_2,f_3,f_4}$ (of $4$ variables) can be computed.
-The $b$-function (of one variable) of $f_5$ can be computed by applying the inverse Coxeter transformation $c^{-1}$ first, when we get $c^{-1}(\alpha_5)=\arraycolsep=1.5pt $.
-Then we can again drop the first source vertex, and we are left with a Euclidean quiver.
+However, if we consider only the first $4$ semi-invariants $f_1,f_2,f_3,f_4$, then we can drop the first source vertex (since the semi-invariants have weight $0$), and the resulting quiver being extended Dynkin, the $b$-function $b_{f_1,f_2,f_3,f_4}$ (of $4$ variables) can be computed.
+The $b$-function (of one variable) of $f_5$ can be computed by applying the inverse Coxeter transformation $c^{-1}$ first, when we get Then we can again drop the first source vertex, and we are left with an extended Dynkin quiver.

-After computing $b_{f_1,f_2,f_3,f_4}$ and $b_{f_5}$, one can employ the structure theorem and pursue the computation of the $b$-function of $5$ variables as in Example \ref{structure}.